Canada in NATO: History

-Given the small size of Canada's military, the importance of Canada's contribution to NATO has primarily been political rather than military.
-However during NATO's 1999 Kosovo War, Canadian CF-18 jets were actively involved in bombing what remained of Yugoslavia.
+Given the small size of Canada's military, most contributions to NATO were political but, during NATO's 1999 Kosovo War, Canadian CF-18 jets were involved in the bombing of Yugoslavia.

 Since it began in 2001 Canadian troops were part of the NATO-led mission in Afghanistan, ISAF.

 In March 2011, the Canadian Forces participated in NATO-led UN missions in Libya.

 In 2019 it came to light that Canadian governments of the 21st century have been relative lightweights in the Alliance.